zerolevel/Locations/README.md

         lc_i = LC.Location(state=[],district=[])
     ```

-* Use '''Location''' instance to get coordinates
+* Use Location instance to get coordinates
     ```python
         lc_i.getCoordinates(name=PlaceName)
     ```

 ###Usage Examples

-*To find coordinates for Mumbai use the following code
+* To find coordinates for Mumbai use the following code

     ```python
         import Locations as LC